Should Real Estate Agents Attend All Home Inspections?

 There was an interesting conversation in the Raise the Bar in Real Estate Facebook group back in 2015.
 A buyer’s agent said that the listing agent was insisting on attending the home inspection.

-She began her question by stating that the there is no prohibition in her market about listing agents attending home inspections.
+She began her question by stating that there is no prohibition in her market about listing agents attending home inspections.

-She went on to say that “I would prefer to spend the time with the inspector and buyer discussing the condition and any potential issues with the house – without having to worry about being able to speak frankly.”
+She went on to say “I would prefer to spend the time with the inspector and buyer discussing the condition and any potential issues with the house – without having to worry about being able to speak frankly.”

-Makes sense, right?
+That makes sense, right?
 This post garnered 156 comments, both for and against the practice.

 Agents who agree that listing agents should attend the home inspection have various reasons for feeling that way.
 The most popular is that “It’s still the Seller’s home…. they have the right to be present or represented.”